What would you like to read about? Pick one of our topics.

 Inflammation can actually be a good sign.
 The heating and reddening of inflamed tissue shows us that our immune cells have jumped on pathogenic invaders and are working up a sweat as they fight them.
 In order to determine in laboratory tests whether the dog’s mercury extract is indeed anti-inflammatory, its effect on immune cells must be investigated.
 This is exactly what Peter Lorenz and his research colleagues did, using isolated immune cells.
 At first, they were amazed by the results: the aqueous-fermented dog’s mercury extract did not reduce the activity of the immune cells, but actually increased it.2

 Upon further consideration, however, this finding makes sense.
 WALA medicines that contain dog’s mercury extract help to heal poorly healing, purulent wounds.
 In these cases, the immune cells have basically run out of steam.
 To further inhibit them would therefore be the wrong approach.
 Activating them, on the other hand, would have the desired effect.
 Used locally, dog’s mercury extract stimulates the immune system directly at the site of inflammation and thus stimulates the stagnant healing process of chronic inflammations.
 What is now unclear is precisely which substances have this stimulating effect on the immune system.
 And so, with one question answered, another arises.
-It looks like work isn’t over yet for Peter Lorenz and his team.

 1 Lorenz P, Knödler M, Berger M et al. n-Alkylresorcinol occurence in Mercurialis perennis L. (Euphorbiaceae).
 Z Naturforsch C 2010; 65: 174–179.